Nothing will stand in your way

 1. Death By Hanging 2.
 Goblin's Blade 3.
 Open The Grave 4.
 Pray For Death 5.
 Set Me Free 6.
 Breaking The Silence 7.
 World's End 8.
 Save The Skull 9.
 Heathen

-Heathen were basically one of the numerous speed/thrash metal bands to surface on the US west coast in the eighties.
+Heathen were basically one of the numerous speed/thrash metal bands to surface on the US west coast in the 1980s.
 Not surprisingly, their debut Breaking The Silence is pretty standard speed/thrash, somewhat melodic but heavy.
 On the downside, the vocals sound a bit tame for this kind of music and the songs are not very distinctive or creative.
 Except for the cover version of Sweet's Set Me Free and some intros (like on Open The Grave and World's End), no tracks are particularly memorable.
 Still, the musicianship in the band is quite good, and as a whole Breaking The Silence is sufficiently listenable if just a bit too much on the dull side at times.

 HEATHEN - Victims Of Deception